-The Group's and the Bank's interest rate risk are monitored on a daily basis and behavioural assumptions for indeterminate deposits as well as prepayment assumptions for significant loan portfolios have been implemented.
+The Bank's interest rate risk are monitored through earnings and economic value of equity indicators.
 The impact on net interest income of the banking book is simulated under various interest rate assumptions.
 Sensitivity is measured using the Earnings-at-Risk ("EaR") methodology.
-An increase or decrease by 25 basis points, the impact of increase/decrease on the Group's and the Bank's post-tax loss for the financial year end is estimated at RM7.9 million (2020: RM8.3 million).
+An increase or decrease by 25 basis points, the impact of increase/decrease on the Bank's earnings for the financial year end is estimated at RM7.3 million (2021: RM7.9 million).

 The Group and the Bank are exposed to precious metal risk and such exposures are managed together with foreign exchange risk.
-An increase or decrease of 1% in market price would impact the fair value by RM1,600 (2020: RM3,600).
+An increase or decrease of 1% in market price would impact the fair value by RM700 (2021: RM1,600).

-The Group's and the Bank's foreign exchange risk are managed by matching the quantum and timing of cash flow of the foreign exchange lending with foreign exchange borrowing.
-The mismatch between currencies mainly arises from the Group's and the Bank's short term foreign currencies lending and borrowing.
+The Group's and the Bank's foreign exchange risk are managed by matching the quantum and timing of cash flow of the foreign exchange assets with foreign exchange liabilities.
+The mismatch between foreign currencies mainly arises from the Group's and the Bank's short term foreign currencies borrowing and medium-to-long term foreign currencies loans.